 Your auction items are the star of the show, so it’s crucial to get started with this step as early as possible—typically, 3-6 months before your planned event is a reasonable time frame.
 Build a procurement team of five or six dedicated individuals—preferably a combination of nonprofit staff and volunteers—who are willing to solicit auction items from family, friends, community members, and local businesses.

-• Exclusive items.
+- Exclusive items.
 What items are of high value to your participants?
 Consider items such as expensive wine, an autographed jersey, or perhaps a piece of high-end jewelry.

 Remember to choose items that appeal to your specific audience.
 For example, a local school will have a much different supporter base than a large-scale nonprofit, and auction items should be adjusted as such.
 Include items of various price ranges so that all bidders can opt for something they’d reasonably be able to afford.

-2. Promote your event
+2. Organize your event

-• Invite donors via email.
+- Email.
 Email is a favorite for donor communications.
 For one, you can easily invite thousands of individuals in just a few clicks.
 Plus, email marketing software allows you to personalize invitations and address each donor by name without sending a separate invite to each.
 Once a supporter receives your invitation, they can quickly navigate to your registration page with a bright and eye-catching call to action.

-• Send physical invitations.
+- Mail.
 Everyone loves getting mail, especially when it’s not a bill.
 That’s why sending invitations via direct mail can be an effective way to inform supporters of your upcoming event and boost excitement from the beginning.
 Plus, your physical invite can serve as a powerful reminder for individuals who might hang it on their refrigerator or leave it around the house.

-• Share on social media.
+- Social media.
 This is a great way to spread the word far and wide, including potential guests you may not have on your email or mailing lists.
 Share posts including the date, time, and if applicable, a location and registration link for your auction.
 Encourage current supporters to interact with and share your posts with their own social media networks, effectively expanding your reach and introducing you to new avenues of support.

 While your outreach strategies will likely be adjusted to your particular supporter base, it’s a good practice to implement multiple of these key suggestions.
 In fact, studies show that 72% of consumers would rather connect with brands through a multichannel approach.

-3. Follow up after the auction
+5. Follow up after the auction

 Post-auction operations play a considerable role in whether your attendees return for future events.
 Be sure to have a carefully organized, streamlined checkout process for your winners so that they can pay, receive their items, and head out without complication.